You Have Choices for Prostate Cancer Care

 “It’s important for men to know that starting active treatment right away isn’t always advisable,” says Dr. Dal Pra.
 “Many men with slow-growing, low-risk tumors can be safely monitored without any surgery or radiation, avoiding potential side effects of these treatments.”
 This approach is called “active surveillance.”
 The cancer may never require treatment.
 When and if it does start to grow, your doctor can recommend the appropriate action.

-"Although most patients with high-risk disease may be getting radiation and hormone therapy, there might still be a role for surgery for select patients, often as part of a multi-modality treatment," says Dr. Dal Pra.
-"Again, there are risks and tradeoffs a man needs to discuss with his care team.
+“Although most patients with high-risk disease may be getting radiation and hormone therapy, there might be a role for surgery for select patients, often as part of a multi-modality treatment,” says Dr. Dal Pra.
+“Again, there are risks and tradeoffs a man needs to discuss with his care team.
 The correct person to talk about the role of radiation therapy treatment for prostate cancer is a radiation oncologist.
 You can ask your urologist or your primary care doctor for a referral to a radiation oncologist to discuss whether radiation therapy is a good option for you.”

 Understanding a tumor’s threat level

-"For local or regional cancers, nearly 100% of men survive for five or more years," explains Dr. Dal Pra.
-"For distant cancers, five-year survival drops to 31%."
-We catch most prostate cancers before they become distant, though, so five-year survival is 98% for all three categories.
+“For local or regional cancers, nearly 100% of men survive for five or more years,” says Dr. Dal Pra.
+“For distant cancers, five-year relative survival drops to around 35%.”

 “As encouraging as those statistics are, the prospects for men with prostate cancer actually get better year by year, because our treatments keep getting better,” says Dr. Dal Pra.
 According to the American Society of Clinical Oncology, the prostate cancer death rate has dropped by more than half between 1993 and 2017 due to advances in screening and treatment.